 So, as we understand that espresso is as same as regular coffee beans.
 Maybe you might have a question that can you make espresso with regular coffee beans?
 The answer to this question is: YES, You can.
-Actually, you can use any type of coffee beans to make espresso.
-But you need to know which is the best coffee beans to make espresso.
-Because you won’t get the best espresso until you do not use the best beans although you have the best espresso machine.
-If you don’t know what will be the best bean for espresso, don’t worry.
+Actually, you can use any type of coffee beans to make espresso (taste may vary).
+But, here’s the deal.
+You need to know which is the best coffee beans to make espresso.
+Because you won’t get the best shot of espresso until you do not use the best beans although you have the best espresso machine.
+If you don’t know what will be the best bean for espresso, Don’t worry.
 Here’s the list of coffee beans that you can use to make espresso.

 - Koffee Kult Dark Roast Coffee Beans

 - Lavazza Crema e Gusto